Energinet-DataHub/green-energy-hub/docs/CI-CD/Github-Actions-Workflows-Documentation.md

 There are also several **testing workflows** which perform unit and integration testing.
 Fully automated deployment strategy was not yet implemented however majority of the workflows is set to be invoked both automatically and manually.
 Besides workflows responsible for deployments and tests, this repository contains also workflow which helps to keep markdown documentation within some standard of quality by enforcing **markdown spell, lint** and **link checks** - [md-check](../../.github/workflows/md-check.yml) workflow.
-There is also [Combine PRs](../../.github/workflows/combine-prs.yml) workflow present, which can be ran manually and combines PRs created by dependabot, which bumps up the versions of libraries and packages used in the project.

 **Important note**: there are several features still missing from GitHub Actions while job templates are the most important of them.
 Once these features are available, it will create space for streamlining the deployment story quite substantially.